Single Close Construction Loans in Virginia: Get in Touch with Bob Fabian today!

 Interest-Only Payments During Construction

 One of the standout features of a single close construction loan is the interest-only payment structure during the construction phase.
 Borrowers pay interest only on the funds disbursed, which keeps monthly payments lower while the house is being built.
-This is particularly helpful for Virginia families managing other expenses, such as purchasing land or securing building permits.
 The interest rate during this phase may be fixed or adjustable, depending on the loan terms.

 Minimum Credit Score Requirements